CarlosManuelRodr/TnSymmetryStatistic/Readme.md

 	qtbase5-dev

-install all the required dependencies.
+installs all the required dependencies.
 Then you can compile using

 	qmake && make